crcn/caplet.js/README.md

 Caplet doesn't make any assumptions about your code.
 It just gives organization to your model relationships in a sane way.
 It also gives you a relatively higher level of encapsulation for your data, while also encouraging you - but not forcefuly - to follow design patterns that scale quite well.

-Caplet has been an evolution of many libraries in the past.
+Caplet has been an evolution of many libraries in the past, which have been used in a few pretty large applications (30k-ish loc).
 The first version came about sometime around 2013 as [mojo-models](https://github.com/mojo-js/mojo-models), and has since been further generalized for all intensive purposes.

 The newer, hip version of Caplet has been designed for React, and pairs wells with the Hierarchial nature of React-based applications.
 Caplet is a Flux replacement.